 This degree program prepares persons for leadership service in the church and requires two years of full-time study.
-In the predecessor institutions, the equivalent degree was the Master of Ministerial Studies.
-Of the 17 students admitted from Fall 2012 through Spring 2017, 11 went on to earn their degrees, while 2 are still in their programs, a retention rate of over 76%.
-From 2015 to 2019 the degree was awarded to 13 students, at least 10 of whom are known to have found placements in keeping with their vocational goals.
-The degree was completed in an average of 3.5 years.
+Of the 18 students admitted from Fall 2017 through Spring 2022, 4 have earned their degrees, while 8 are still in their programs, a retention rate of over 67%.
+From 2018 to 2022 the degree was awarded to 11 students, at least 8 of whom are known to have found placements in keeping with their vocational goals.
+The degree was completed in an average of 4 years.

 This degree program provides students the opportunity to pursue a specialization in an area of theological interest while also providing a broad foundation for further graduate study general educational background, or to pursue personal vocational goals.
 It requires the equivalent of two years of full-time study.
 Of the 35 students admitted from Fall 2017 through Spring 2022, 6 have already earned degrees, while 23 are still in their programs, a retention rate of over 90%.
 The MA was awarded to 13 students between 2018 and 2022.
 Students completed the program in an average of under 4.5 years.